seehuhn/go-pdf/font/NOTES.md

 ### TrueType Fonts (PDF 1.1)

-These use `TrueType` as the `Subtype` in the font dictionary.
+These fonts use `TrueType` as the `Subtype` in the font dictionary.
 The font data is embedded via the `FontFile2` entry in the font descriptor.
 Only a subset of the TrueType tables is required for embedded fonts.

-Usually, `Encoding` is omitted from the font dictionary, and a TrueType "cmap" table describes the mapping from character codes to glyphs (see section 9.6.6.4 of PDF 32000-1:2008).
+Usually, `Encoding` is omitted from the font dictionary, and a TrueType `cmap` table describes the mapping from character codes to glyphs (see section 9.6.6.4 of PDF 32000-1:2008).

 ### Glyf-based OpenType Fonts (PDF 1.6)

-These use `TrueType` as the `Subtype` in the font dictionary.
+These fonts use `TrueType` as the `Subtype` in the font dictionary.
 The font data is embedded via the `FontFile3` entry in the font descriptor, and the `Subtype` entry in the font file stream dictionary is `OpenType`.

-Usually, `Encoding` is omitted from the font dictionary, and a TrueType "cmap" table describes the mapping from character codes to glyphs (see section 9.6.6.4 of PDF 32000-1:2008).
+Usually, `Encoding` is omitted from the font dictionary, and a TrueType `cmap` table describes the mapping from character codes to glyphs (see section 9.6.6.4 of PDF 32000-1:2008).